Guide

 From April 2025, the Apprenticeship Levy will be replaced by the Growth and Skills Levy.

-The new levy is broader and more streamlined allowing small businesses to invest in a wider range of workforce training – not just apprenticeships – before their funding expires after 24 months.
+The new levy is broader and simpler.
+It lets small businesses invest in a wider range of workforce training, rather than just apprenticeships, before their funding expires after 24 months.

-The contribution rate remains the same, with employers with a payroll over £3 million needing to contribute 0.5% of their annual payroll costs.
+The contribution rate remains the same, with employers with a payroll over £3 million needing to contribute 0.5% of their annual payroll costs, a rate confirmed by the government to be charged at 0.5% for the 2025-26 tax year.

 To make the most of the new levy, review your training and development needs, then speak with training providers to explore eligible programmes.